 - Nausea and vomiting

-British Shorthair cats have been repeatedly labeled as being hypoallergenic.
-This means that they do not cause an allergic reaction.
-As much as I hope it was true, I am sad to say that this is a myth.
-If I am perfectly honest, there is no such thing as a completely hypoallergenic cat.
-Some cats might cause less of a reaction than the others, but there is no cat that doesn’t cause one.
-Same is the case for the British Shorthair cats.
-So don’t buy into this myth and save yourself a lot of trouble.
+As much as I would want it to be true, I am sad to say that this is just a myth.
+There is no such thing as a completely hypoallergenic cat.
+Some cats might cause less of a reaction than others, but there is no cat breed that doesn’t cause one.

-As for the myth itself, it apparently originated when a company tried to create a genetically modified cat who would have been hypoallergenic.
-And they used the British Shorthair as their first test subject.
-People didn’t take too long to create a myth out of thin air.
-The whole reason why people believed in this myth is because of the fact that the British Shorthair cats have shorter hair than most other breeds.
+And people didn’t take too long to create a myth out of thin air.
+The whole reason why this myth was easily believed was because the British Shorthair cats have shorter hair than most other breeds.
 Shorter hair means less fur, and you can easily figure out where this all ended up.

 And lo and behold, British Shorthairs are hypoallergenic.